AIBCTS/PRiSM/README.md

 3. Set up the project's virtual environment
 4. Configure VS Code for use with the project

+### Extra setup instructions

+**If you have trouble with `make`**, you can

+1. Install Python 3.11
+2. Create the virtual environment in the project directory using `python -m venv venv_prism --clear --copies` and activate it (e.g. `.\venv_prism\Scripts\activate` on Windows)
+3. Run `pip install -r requirements.txt` to install all packages

+**If you want to use CUDA to run the project with your dedicated (NVIDIA) graphics card** on Windows,

+1. Create the virtual environment in the project directory using `python -m venv venv_prism --clear --copies` and activate it (e.g. `.\venv_prism\Scripts\activate` on Windows)
+2. Ensure pip is up to date `python -m pip install --upgrade pip`
+3. Install pytorch version 2.3.1 with CUDA compatability `pip install torch==2.3.1 torchvision==0.18.1 torchaudio==2.3.1 --index-url https://download.pytorch.org/whl/cu121` You may need to choose a different CUDA version if your hardware is not CUDA 12.1 or later (e.g. CUDA 11.x), see [this link](pip install torch==2.3.1 torchvision==0.18.1 torchaudio==2.3.1 --index-url https://download.pytorch.org/whl/cu121) for options.
+4. Run `pip install -r requirements.txt` to install the remaining requirements.
+Since torch 2.3.1 is already installed, it should not overwrite the previously installed CUDA enabled package.

-If you need to specify a specific python interpreter, rather than that which is assigned to `python` or `python3` by default on your system, you can specify it when creating the `venv` with `make` (e.g. for an interpreter located at `/opt/python/3.11.7/bin/python3`):
+**If you need to specify a specific python interpreter**, rather than that which is assigned to `python` or `python3` by default on your system, you can specify it when creating the `venv` with `make` (e.g. for an interpreter located at `/opt/python/3.11.7/bin/python3`):

 ```bash
 make create_environment CUSTOM_PYTHON=/opt/python/3.11.7/bin/python3